-- Mr. Thomas Lewis serves as the Undergraduate Coordinator.
-Please contact him first with any questions, or for signing forms, related to declaring a Major or a Minor in Economics, Study Abroad, and Transfer Credits.
+- Mr. Thomas Lewis (new window) serves as the Undergraduate Coordinator.
+Please contact him first with any administrative queries related to a Major or a Minor in Economics, Study Abroad, and Transfer Credits.
 His office hours are Mondays, Thursdays and Fridays from 9:30-11:30 am and 1:30-5:00 pm in ICC 580-a.

 Majoring or Minoring in Economics: Common Elements